-Chewy Oatmeal Cookies with Raisins
+The Best Chewy Oatmeal Raisin Cookies

 There’s nothing like an old fashioned oatmeal cookie.
 They’re crisp and chewy around the edges, with a soft and tender center.
 But do you know what makes them even more delicious?
 Making oatmeal cookies with raisins.
 The pop of sweetness from the raisins makes each bite that much more amazing.
+If you love loaded cookies with a bit of everything including oats and chocolate chips, try this cowboy cookies recipe!

 My friend Melissa made this easy oatmeal raisin cookie recipe for me awhile back and I’ve been obsessed with them ever since.
 They have tons of flavor and the absolute perfect texture.
 They’re everything that oatmeal raisin cookies should be!